 You can read about some of what I have written here: www.amazon.com/John-Moorhead.
-My most important recent publications in shorter format are:
+Some important publications in shorter format are:

 ‘The Byzantines and the West in the sixth century’ and ‘Ostrogothic Italy and the Lombard invasions’ in The New Cambridge Medieval History c.500-c.700 1 ed.
 Paul Fouracre (Cambridge, 2005), pp. 118-140, 139-161; the former reprinted, lightly revised, as ‘Western approaches’ in The Cambridge History of the Byzantine Empire c.500-1492 ed.
 Jonathan Shepard (Cambridge, 2008), pp. 196-220.

 ‘Boethius’ life and the world of late antique philosophy’ in The Cambridge Companion to Boethius ed.
 John Marenbon (Cambridge, 2009), pp. 13-33.